What you need to make a pumpkin spice latte at home

 Serve

-To serve, divide the mixture between two large mugs.
+To serve, divide the pumpkin spice coffee between two large coffee mugs.
 If you have some extra pumpkin pie spices, you can sprinkle a little on top of each drink before serving, adding extra flavor and aroma.

 What you need to make pumpkin spice lattes